 The material is thermoset which means it cannot be re-processed in the same way but can be recycled via alternate methods.

 RIM Moulding does not require elaborate heating and cooling systems such as those used in conventional injection moulding methods and tooling is manually operated therefore production costs are drastically reduced.

 Polyurethane mouldings (PU moulding) are the resulting parts produced from the RIM moulding process at Midas and can be used to develop a wide range of parts with particular properties and performance requirements.
 The technology used at Midas ensures that precision, quality parts are created to meet specific customer requirements.

 RIM moulding offers you freedom in design thanks to the versatility of the process.
 Factors such as no sink allow for thick and thin wall sections, complex undercuts and side apertures can be incorporated at a fraction of the cost of more automated processes and the ability to produce parts as heavy as 30kg or as large as 3m in length makes the process very desirable.

 Large enclosures manufactured as a single item can be very appealing both cosmetically and financially.
 It can reduce the need for constructing complicated assembly joints, it helps avoid dirt traps, minimises EMC continuity issues and reduces the overall assembly time of your product on the production line.
 These factors all combine to provide you with a process to create the most stylish product without affecting functionality.

-Reaction Injection Moulding offers the perfect solution when large multi-assembly parts are required to fit seamlessly.
+Reaction Injection Moulding offers the perfect solution when large, multi-assembly parts are required to fit seamlessly.
 A single one-off part or prototypes with rapid turn-around times can also be supported using this method.
-The key benefit to this process is the flexibility that it offers.
-With manageable costs to suit market demands, using low-cost tooling and short orders, you don’t need to worry about expensive costs, large MOQ’s.
+The key benefit to this process is the flexibility it offers.
+With manageable costs to suit market demands, using low-cost tooling and low volume orders, you don’t need to worry about expensive costs and large MOQ’s.